taywrobel/PEBC/README.md

 ### Technical Details:

-Full implementation details can be found in the accompanying file, `IMPLEMENTATION.md`, but a short summary follows:

 The main page is a simple web form, which requests similar information as is on the [ATF Form 4473](https://www.atf.gov/file/61446/download).
 Fields can be added or removed trivially, and for the sake of clarity the form has been trimmed substantially.
 Upon hitting "submit", the first thing that is done is to separate the buyer information, which is required to actually perform the background check, from all other information from the transaction (seller details, firearm type, serial number, etc).

 Within the browser, an RSA keypair is generated.
 The keypair is used to encrypt all information not pertaining to the buyer.
 The still unencrypted buyer information and the newly encrypted seller and firearm information are then put into a Certificate Signing Request, or CSR.
 This is normally what you send to Verisign or Norton to receive a trusted certificate for securing your website.
 Then ONLY the CSR (not the keypair) is sent to the server.